arainho/awesome-devtools/README.md

 Repository | Description
 ---- | ----
+[Developer Roadmaps](https://roadmap.sh/roadmaps)                          | Step by step guides and paths to learn different tools or technologies
 [Awesome-Design-Tools](https://github.com/LisaDziuba/Awesome-Design-Tools) | The best design tools and plugins for everything [Awesome Productivity Software](areknawo/awesome-productivity-software)    | Community-curated list of awesome life-management & productivity software
-[Developer Roadmaps](https://roadmap.sh/roadmaps)                          | Step by step guides and paths to learn different tools or technologies
+[Free for Developers](https://free-for.dev) | This is a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers.
 [Mostly Free Resources for Almost Everyone](https://github.com/chasedooley/mostly-free-resources-for-almost-everyone) | A list of free resources